 Instructs PyroSim to periodically create a backup of the current model that is deleted when the PyroSim model is closed.
 This backup is useful in case PyroSim crashes or the computer loses power.
+The backup file is stored in the same directory as your PyroSim file.
+If your working PyroSim file (testing.psm for example) becomes corrupted, then you can find the file that starts with a tilde like ~testing.psm shown in Figure 14.
+This file is sometimes preferred if you have a crash, as it will be the most up to date version of your work before your crash.
+If it cannot be opened or results in an immediate crash, there is another backup file described next that is the second best option.
 The default setting enables this feature and saves every 10 minutes.
 In some cases, when working with large models, this can cause unexpected delays during the save and some users prefer to disable the feature and save manually.